 Enter the Polymer Series

-2009 saw the release of the CZ P07 Duty.
+In 2009, CZ released the P07 Duty.
 This was the first of CZ’s polymer pistol series and featured several new innovations.

-CZs goal appeared to be take the lessons learned from the P01 and PCR pistols to produce a modern polymer duty pistol with more reliability and functionality.
+CZs goal appeared to be taking the lessons learned from the P01 and PCR pistols and produce a modern polymer duty pistol with more reliability and functionality.
 To support that, they designed an all new trigger system, dubbed the Omega Trigger.

-They also included changeable back straps for the grip, simplified the internal workings of the pistol, and made the wear components beefier.
+They also included changeable grip back straps, simplified the internal workings of the pistol, and made the wear components beefier.

 The Omega Trigger system allows the user to easily swap between a decocker or safety function.
 If you’re like me and prefer to carry DA/SA pistols with the hammer down for a double action first shot, then you can do that.
 If, on the other hand, you prefer cocked-and-locked carry like traditional CZ-75s, then you can do that to.

-You can tell the Series 1 and Series 2 apart by the presence of forward slide serrations on the front of the Series 2 slide.
+You can tell the Series 1 and Series 2 apart by the presence of forward slide serrations on the Series 2 slide.
 Don’t rely on the engraved “P07” or “P07 Duty” to tell the difference, since distributors could order them with either.

 And that gets me to my actual review of the pistol.